NiklasRosenstein/nocrux/README.md

 * configuration file is no longer a Python script
 * configuration file must now be located at `~/.nocrux/conf` or `/etc/nocrux/conf`
-* nocrux can now be installed via PPYM and is compatible with Node.py
+* nocrux can now be installed via Node.py
 * add support for defining per-process environment variables

 __v1.1.3__